A Faster, More Affordable Financial System for America

-The Alliance for Secure and Accessible Payments (ASAP) advocates for opening federal payment systems to enable innovation and competition in the U.S. financial payment ecosystem.
-Learn more about what opening federal payment systems would mean for consumers and small businesses.
+The Alliance for Secure and Accessible Payments (ASAP) advocates for the modernization of the U.S. payment system to foster innovation and competition.
+Learn more about what this would mean for consumers and small businesses.

 Increase Speed & Efficiency

-Consumers and small businesses often save time by using digital payment platforms to pay bills and transfer money.
-But these platforms face one major hurdle: restrictive regulations.
-In the current system, digital platforms cannot directly complete payments for consumers nationwide unless lawmakers enact a new payment charter that opens access to payment networks.
+Consumers and small businesses often save time and money by using digital payment platforms to pay bills and transfer money.
+But these platforms face one major hurdle: they lack an on-ramp to the federal payment system.
+Currently, digital platforms must partner with a legacy bank to settle transactions, adding cost, complexity, and friction to the system.

-Opening up the payment services system to competition will allow money transfers to happen in milliseconds, not one-to-three business days, lower fees and provide more options for consumers.
+Introducing competition to the payment services system could allow money transfers to happen in milliseconds, not one-to-three business days, lowering costs, reducing friction,and providing more options for consumers.
 Less hassle means more time and more savings.

 Boost America’s Competitive Edge

 America can’t afford to fall any further behind in adopting modern payment technology.
-We’re already behind many European and Asian countries, including China and India.
+The US is the only G7 country without a faster payments regulation.

 U.S. banking laws are based on legislation from the 1800s, and the current U.S. payment system was built for a bygone era of paper checks, not today’s tech-driven world.